 Sprawling nature parks

 Parc Jean-Drapeau: Separated from the city by the St. Lawrence River but only one metro stop from downtown, Parc Jean-Drapeau combines nature's beauty with Montréal's penchant for dazzling entertainment.
-Developed for Expo '67, the park spans two islands, welcoming hikers, cyclists, swimmers, cross-country skiers and snowshoers while also hosting some of the city's biggest festivals, such as Osheaga and Fête des neiges de Montréal, and the Casino de Montréal, La Ronde amusement park, the Stewart Museum and the iconic Biosphère.
+Developed for Expo '67, the park spans two islands, welcoming hikers, cyclists, swimmers, cross-country skiers and snowshoers while also hosting some of the city's biggest festivals, such as Osheaga and Fête des neiges de Montréal, and the Casino de Montréal, La Ronde amusement park, and the iconic Biosphère.
 Panoramic views of the river and downtown skyline add to the park's wonders.

 Lachine Canal National Historic Site: One of the city's longest bike paths follows the Lachine Canal from Old Montréal, past Atwater Market and all the way to Promenade Père-Marquette and Parc René-Lévesque and Musée plein air de Lachine sculpture garden at the canal's western edge.
 Located in the Sud-Ouest borough, the 14.5 km route features five waterway locks, lush natural surroundings, historic industrial shorelines and opportunities to visit the neighbourhoods of Griffintown, Little Burgundy, Saint-Henri, Verdun, LaSalle and Lachine.